MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/unified-messaging/New-UMIPGateway.md

 ### -GlobalCallRoutingScheme
 This parameter is available or functional only in Exchange Server 2010.

 The GlobalCallRoutingScheme parameter specifies whether the IP gateway can accept calls for UM-enabled users and auto attendant numbers included in the global routing database.
-If the setting is E.164, the IP gateway accepts the call.
+If the value is E.164, the IP gateway accepts the call.

 ```yaml
 Type: None | E164 | GatewayGuid | Reserved1 | Reserved2 | Reserved3